nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! note

-    Inputs and outputs in the process blocks require a qualifier and a variable name:
+    Inputs and outputs in the process blocks typically require a qualifier and a variable name:

     ```
-    <qualifier> <name>
+    <input/output qualifier> <input/output name>
     ```

-    An definition consists of a qualifier and a name.
+    A definition consists of a qualifier and a name.
 The qualifier defines the type of data to be received.
 This information is used by Nextflow to apply the semantic rules associated with each qualifier, and handle it properly.
 Common qualifiers include `val` and `path`.

 #### 1. Change the process command to output a named file